s12chung/jcontroller/README.md

 });
 ```
 ### Redirect
-You can execute all filters and functions action before the redirected action using:
+You can execute all filters and functions of the current action before the redirected action using:
 ```ruby
 class UsersController < ApplicationController
     def index